-The Sleepwise Program is aimed at supporting the families/carers of young children (between 1-6 years of age) with developmental delay.
+The Sleepwise Program is aimed at supporting the families/carers of young children (under 7 years of age) with developmental delay.
 It outlines a comprehensive approach to supporting children’s sleep.

 The Parent-Child Mother Goose Program enhances the parent-child relationship through the pleasure of oral language experiences.
-The program embraces families from all backgrounds providing a valuable resource to first time parents and experienced parents alike.
 Children gain skills in communication and social skills while parents develop confidence and skills in parenting.
 This program is open to the community and families with children with special needs.
-Please speak to your Key Worker or phone the centre if interested.
-This program is sponsored by the Waverley Auxiliary and UBC.
+This program is sponsored by the

 This group prepares children that are transitioning into a mainstream school environment.
-Focusing on independent skills, fine motor skills, emotional regulation and attention to task.
+Focusing on your child developing independence, fine motor skills, emotional regulation and attention to task.

-Based on the principals of the SOS approach this group program aims to increase children’s tolerance of exposure to new foods and building oral motor skills.
-Parents attend this group with their children and watch the therapy room via a live stream, during this time education is provided by one of the therapists.
+Based on the principles of the SOS approach to Fussy Eating, this group program aims to increase children’s tolerance of exposure to new foods and building oral motor skills.
+Parents attend this group with their children and watch the therapy room via a live stream.
+There is a parent education program that runs alongside the child group.

-This group focus on gross motor skill development and sensory regulation through music and movement.
+This group focuses on sensory regulation through music and movement and gross motor skill development.
 Parents attend this group with their child.